iris-xia-2020/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 Building an open source system that people can use to achieve AMM-like behavior on Serum’s orderbooks.

-Details can be found on Ecoserum website: [https://www.ecoserum.dev/](https://www.ecoserum.dev/)

 If you build it to the below specs, it will receive a predetermined bounty instead of the variable one.

 **Bounty**: 75k locked SRM